esper-io/console_docs/docs/compliance-policy/create-policy.md

 **Note:** On some devices, this setting may need to be on if you wish to have Google Play Store show up on the device.

-### Local App Install Configuration via Policy
+### Local Application Install Configuration via Policy

-This feature allows the installation of apps from unknown sources on the device.
-To enable this on the device, the user needs to follow these instructions. **Settings** >**Apps** and **Notifications** > **Special App Permissions**> Install Unknown Apps and choose the route they wish to install the apps from.
+This feature allows the installation of applications from unknown sources on the device.
+To enable this on the device, the user needs to follow these instructions. **Settings** >**Apps** and **Notifications** > **Special App Permissions**> Install Unknown Applications and choose the route they wish to install the applications from.

-For example, if the device user chooses Chrome, they will be able to download and install apps from the Chrome browser on the device.
-If turned off, the device user will not be allowed to install apps from any unknown sources.
+For example, if the device user chooses Chrome, they will be able to download and install applications from the Chrome browser on the device.
+If turned off, the device user will not be allowed to install applications from any unknown sources.

 ![](./images/createpolicy/13-radiosettings.png)